Thousands take part in Triangle March for Our Lives rally

 Thousands attended Raleigh's event which ended at the Halifax Mall behind the state Legislative Building.
 Scheduled rally speakers included teenagers, a high school teacher and two Democratic state legislators.
 Democratic U.S. Rep. David Price addressed participants as the march began.

+"I did not sign on to be a police officer, to be a prison guard or to be a soldier," said Del Lancaster, a Wake County kindergarten teacher: "The only thing giving a teacher a gun does is put more money in the pockets of gun manufacturers."

-In Durham, one of the highlights of the many speeches was the impassioned plea by fifth-grader Jack Zabaleta.
+In Durham, one of the highlights of the many speeches was the impassioned plea by fifth-grader Jack Zavaleta.
 Take a look below:

-Event organizers predicted more than 3,000 people would attend in support of legislation that would raise the age at which buyers can purchase some rifles and would improve and expand background checks.

-Summoned to action by student survivors of the Florida school shooting, hundreds of thousands of teenagers and their supporters rallied in the nation's capital and many other cities across America on Saturday to press for gun control in one of the biggest youth protests since the Vietnam era.
+Meanwhile, hundreds of thousands of teenagers and their supporters rallied in the nation's capital and many other cities across America on Saturday to press for gun control in one of the biggest youth protests since the Vietnam era.

 "If you listen real close, you can hear the people in power shaking," David Hogg, a survivor who has emerged as one of the student leaders of the movement, told the roaring crowd of demonstrators at the March for Our Lives rally in Washington.